simonagren/simonagren.github.io/content/posts/2019-11-25--intro-durable/index.md

 ___

 ## Creating the Timer Trigger
-In the linked post I'm showing how to create a Http Trigger via the extension, but now we will create a Timer Trigger.
-In this timer trigger we will include a "Client" that are capable of starting an orchestrator.
+In the linked post I'm showing how to create an Http Trigger via the extension, but now we will create a Timer Trigger.
+In this timer trigger, we will include a "Client" that is capable of starting an orchestrator.

-While selecting the function template, you could change the template filter to `All`, then you will see that there is provided templates of a durable function scenario (the ones starting with durable).
+While selecting the function template, you could change the template filter to `All`, then you will see that there are provided templates of a durable function scenario (the ones starting with durable).

 ![all](./javascriptall.jpg)

-Feel free to look at them if you want to, but for this we are going with the Timer Trigger, I named mine `PnPTimerTrigger`.
+Feel free to look at them if you want to, but for this, we are going with the Timer Trigger, I named mine `PnPTimerTrigger`.

 As always we get two files:
  - function.json
  - index.js

 ### function.json
-In the function.json we need to set the schedule and and some bindings for the Client.
-So for this example I have set the timer to run every two minutes.
+In the function.json we need to set the schedule and add some bindings for the Client.
+For this example, I have set the timer to run every two minutes.

 ```json
 {